keptn/keptn.github.io/content/docs/news/release_announcements/keptn-0180/index.md

 * **cli:** The install/uninstall/upgrade commands are not available anymore.
 Please use Helm to [operate Keptn](https://keptn.sh/docs/install/helm-install/).
 * **resource-service:** Trailing `/` chars in the resource APIs will return a 404.
 This way, the difference between an empty URI and getting all the resources is explicit.
-* All Keptn core services depends on resource-service.
+* All Keptn core services depend on resource-service.
 From this moment on, the configuration-service is deprecated.

 ### Features